 Consilience

-Edward.
-O. Wilson is a highly respected researcher of ants, biology and biodiversity.
+Edward O. Wilson is widely respected as a leading researcher on ants, biology, and biodiversity.
 He is also known as an ecologist and the father of sociobiology.

 I found it a wonderful feeling not just to taste the unification metaphysics but also to be released from the confinement of fundamentalist religion.